babelouest/glewlwyd/API.md

 ## User API

 The user API allows user CRUD.
 You can have LDAP or Database backend to store users, or both.
-If you ose both, then the LDAP backend is checked first, if no user with this credentials exist, then the Database backend is checked.
-If you use the LDAP backend, make sure that the user specified in `bind_dn` config file parameter has proper credentials to list, create, modify and update entries.
+Once a user is created in a backend, ldap or database, it can be modified, but the login or the backend can't be updated.

 ### Get the list of users

 #### URL

-`/glewlwyd/user`
+`/glewlwyd/users?source&offset&limit`

 #### Method